 Steps to changing your beneficiary

-- Contact your estate planner.
+- Contact your estate planner or superfund trustee.
 If you have an estate planner get in touch with them to update your policy.

 - Contact your insurer.
-If you don't have a planner, get in touch with your insurer.
+If you don't have a planner or a trustee, get in touch with your insurer.
 They will be able to provide you with the requisite forms for changing your beneficiaries.

 - Complete the forms.
 Fill out necessary documentation and return them to your insurer.

 Options for people with joint life insurance after divorce

 This is a little more tricky.
 But there are a few options out there.